shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-buyer-access-service.md

 **View all deals that have not expired**

 In this example, assuming today is December 4, 2013, we want to find all deals that have not expired.
 To do this, we pass the `min_end_date="2013-12-04 00:00:00"` filter in the query string.
-Please Note that however, that deals with no end date will not show up in the response.
+Please note that however, that deals with no end date will not show up in the response.

 ```
 $ curl -b cookies -c cookies 'https://api.adnxs.com/deal-buyer-access?min_end_date="2013-12-04 00:00:00"'